the French flag book cover

 It must be some one impression, that gives rise to every real idea.
 But self or person is not any one impression, but that to which our several impressions and ideas are suppos'd to have a reference.
 If any impression gives rise to the idea of self, that impression must continue invariably the same, thro' the whole course of our lives; since self is suppos'd to exist after that manner.
 But there is no impression constant and invariable.
 Pain and pleasure, grief and joy, passions and sensations succeed each other, and never all exist at the same time.
 It cannot, therefore, be from any of these impressions, or from any other, that the idea of self is deriv'd; and consequently there is no such idea 1.

-We see: in a few sleights of hand, Hume evades the very principle of our personal identity, that which lies at the root of our personality: the self.
+In a few deft moves, Hume dismantles the very principle of our personal identity—the foundation of our personality: the self.

-There is no impression of the self, rather it is what all our impressions relate to.
+There is no impression of the self; rather, it is that to which all our impressions relate.

-There is therefore no idea of it, for every idea comes from an impression.
+There is therefore no idea of it, since every idea derives from an impression.

-Since there is neither idea nor impression of the self, we must dismiss the self as mere fiction.
+Since there is neither impression nor idea of the self, it must be dismissed as mere fiction.

-This simple reasoning would suffice, but Hume complicates it thus, in a kind of second line of argument:
+This simple reasoning would suffice, but Hume reinforces it with a second line of argument:

-The self must be understood as something identical, which remains fixed and stable: hence the notion of personal identity.
+The self must be understood as something identical—fixed and stable: hence the notion of personal identity.

-However, we find in our mind only a succession of ideas and impressions, nothing fixed and identical.
+Yet what we find in our mind is only a succession of ideas and impressions, nothing fixed or identical.

-And again, we must dismiss the self as mere fiction.
+And so, again, the self must be dismissed as mere fiction.

-We then end up with a kind of atomism of the mind, in the sense that nothing brings these separate perceptions together into something that would be like a substantial self:
+We are left with a kind of atomism of the mind, in the sense that nothing binds these separate perceptions together into anything resembling a substantial self:

 What must become of all our particular perceptions upon this hypothesis?
 All these are different, and distinguishable, and separable from each other, and may be separately consider'd, and may exist separately, and have no need of any thing to support their existence.
 After what manner, therefore, do they belong to self; and how are they connected with it?
 For my part, when I enter most intimately into what I call myself, I always stumble on some particular perception or other, of heat or cold, light or shade, love or hatred, pain or pleasure.
 I never can catch myself at any time without a perception, and never can observe any thing but the perception 2.

-The self resolves itself entirely in these scattered perceptions: it disappears like a vain term no longer needed to explain what intimate consciousness delivers to us.
+The self dissolves entirely into these scattered perceptions—it vanishes as a superfluous term, no longer needed to account for what intimate consciousness delivers to us.

-Hume simply draws the consequence of an idea put forward much earlier: if there is no substance, or rather if a substance is in reality nothing but a collection of simple ideas 4, then this so-called substance that is the self also dissolves into a mere collection of perceptions.
+Hume is simply drawing out the consequences of a point established much earlier: if there is no substance—or rather, if a substance is in reality nothing but a collection of simple ideas 4—then the so-called substance that is the self likewise dissolves into a mere bundle of perceptions.

 If the mind is a kind of theatre, and there is properly no simplicity in it at one time, nor identity in different, the question arises: What then gives us so great a propension to ascribe an identity to these successive perceptions, and to suppose ourselves possest of an invariable and uninterrupted existence thro' the whole course of our lives?
 6

-Once again, in a process with which we are familiar by now, we need to find the origin of an illusion, to identify what can lead us to forge such a fiction.
+Once again, following a process now familiar to us, we must trace the origin of an illusion—identify what can lead us to forge such a fiction.

-And again and again the same process is at work: the resemblance between successive impressions facilitates the transition of the mind from one object to another, and renders its passage as smooth as if it contemplated one continu'd object.
+And once again the same mechanism is at work: the resemblance between successive impressions facilitates the transition of the mind from one object to another, and renders its passage as smooth as if it contemplated one continu'd object.
 This resemblance is the cause of the confusion and mistake, and makes us substitute the notion of identity, instead of that of related objects 7.

-It is, as we can see, always the same mechanism, which has led us to other fictions: the notions of cause, substance, or even that of a continuous and independent external world.
+It is, as we can see, always the same mechanism—the one that has given rise to other fictions: the notions of cause, of substance, and of a continuous and independent external world.

-While Berkeley also rejects these three fictions, the self is somewhat spared in his doctrine: if to be is to be perceived, esse est percipi, the mind accedes with him to the supreme dignity of that which perceives.
+While Berkeley likewise rejects these three fictions, the self is somewhat spared in his doctrine: if to be is to be perceived—esse est percipi—the mind attains with him the supreme dignity of that which perceives.

-There is thus no "deconstruction" of the Ego in Berkeley, to which he otherwise acknowledges a character of simplicity :
+There is thus no "deconstruction" of the Ego in Berkeley, who elsewhere ascribes to it a character of simplicity:

 A Spirit is one simple, undivided, active Being: as it perceives Ideas, it is called the Understanding, and as it produces or otherwise operates about them, it is called the Will 9.

-Hume thus goes further on this point than Berkeley.
-And than any other thinker of his time, really.
+On this point, then, Hume goes further than Berkeley—further, indeed, than any other thinker of his time.

 I am first affrighted and confounded with that forelorn solitude, in which I am plac'd in my philosophy, and fancy myself some strange uncouth monster, who not being able to mingle and unite in society, has been expell'd all human commerce, and left utterly abandon'd and disconsolate. [...]
 I have expos'd myself to the enmity of all metaphysicians, logicians, mathematicians, and even theologians; and can I wonder at the insults I must suffer?
 I have declar'd my disapprobation of their systems; and can I be surpriz'd, if they shou'd express a hatred of mine and of my person?
 When I look abroad, I foresee on every side, dispute, contradiction, anger, calumny and detraction.
 When I turn my eye inward, I find nothing but doubt and ignorance.
 All the world conspires to oppose and contradict me 10.